wso2/api-developer-portal/QuickStart.md

 3. Execute the startup script on the root, based on the OS:

 For Linux or MacOS
     sh startup.sh
 For Windows
    startup.bat

-This will start the webapp in the following URL : ‘[http://localhost:3000](http://localhost:3000)’
+This will start the webapp in the following URL : ‘[http://localhost:3000/{orgName}](http://localhost:3000/{orgName})’

 This will direct you to the organization landing page.

-The ‘[http://localhost:3000](http://localhost:3000)/apis’ will direct you to the api listing page.
+The ‘[http://localhost:3000/{orgName}](http://localhost:3000/{orgName})/apis’ will direct you to the api listing page.

-You will be able to see some mock apis populated in this page.

-You can click on each individual api to go to the relevant landing page of each API.
+By default, no apis will be avaialable since no content is yet uploaded to the developer portal.

 4. The extracted folder contains the following: